 And here’s how to figure out how much binding you need from Lily’s Quilts.

-Hidden binding for art quilts (facings)– method 2 from Terry Aske.
+Hidden binding for art quilts (facings)– from Terry Aske.

 Sharon Schamber binding video – Sharon has won best of show at big national shows, so I think she knows what she’s talking about.
 Her method involves Elmer’s school glue and lots of ironing.